rnwood13/cloud-media-requests/README.md

 The site runs in Docker behind a reverse proxy and provides HTTPS via Let's Encrypt.
 It then uses a VPN to communicate with a remote media server infrastructure (for example, Plex, Sonarr, Radarr, etc.).

-This project uses [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/), and [Packer](https://www.packer.io/) to create a golden image, deploy an EC2 instance, and configure Docker on the host.
-It
+This project uses [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/), and [Packer](https://www.packer.io/) to create a golden image, deploy an EC2 instance, and configure Docker Compose on the host.

 The main goal is cost-effectiveness and simplicity, so reliability and scalability practices such as load balancing or microservices are not currently a consideration.